 Contact at Mission

-For additional information about how to protect intellectual property in Germany, please see Germany Trade & Invest website at http://www.gtai.de/GTAI/Navigation/EN/Invest/Investment-guide/The-legal-framework/patents-licensing-trade-marks.html.
+For additional information about how to protect intellectual property in Germany, please see Germany Trade & Invest website.

 As an EU member state with a well-developed financial sector, Germany welcomes foreign portfolio investment and has an effective regulatory system.
 Germany has a very open economy, routinely ranking among the top countries in the world for exports and inward and outward foreign direct investment.
-As a member of the Eurozone, Germany does not have sole national authority over international payments, which are a shared task of the Eurosystem (and the European Central Bank) and the German Central Bank (Bundesbank).
+As a member of the Eurozone, Germany does not have sole national authority over international payments, which are a shared task of the “Eurosystem,” comprised of the European Central Bank and the national central banks of the 19 member states that are part of the Eurozone, including the German Central Bank (Bundesbank).
 There are no restrictions on capital movements into or out of Germany, based on European law.
-However, as the case of Cyprus showed, EU national parliaments can, with the permission of the EU and the ECB, impose temporary restrictions in exceptional cases.
+However, in February 2017, Germany, France and Italy requested the European Commission to review the possibility of EU member states being given the ability to block foreign investment on the grounds of reciprocity.
 Global investors see Germany as a safe place to invest, as the real economy continues to outperform other EU countries and German sovereign bonds retain their “safe haven” status.

 Listed companies and market participants in Germany must comply with the Securities Trading Act, which bans insider trading and market manipulation.
 Compliance is monitored by the Federal Financial Supervisory Authority (BaFin) while oversight of stock exchanges is the responsibility of the state governments in Germany (with BaFin taking on any international responsibility).
 Investment fund management in Germany is regulated by the Capital Investment Code (KAGB), which entered into force on July 22, 2013.
 The KAGB represents the implementation of additional financial market regulatory reforms, committed to in the aftermath of the global financial crisis.
 The law went beyond the minimum requirements of the relevant EU directives and represents a comprehensive overhaul of all existing investment-related regulations in Germany with the aim of creating a system of rules to protect investors while also maintaining systemic financial stability.